-- your first hand experience networking with staff and volunteers of the facility
+- your personal experience networking with staff and volunteers of the facility

-- your trusted sources who have personal (in person — not social media based!) experience with the person or facility
+- your trusted sources who have personal (on the ground — not social media based!) experience with the person or facility

-- trust local humane advocates on the ground over social media supporters who live in other states or countries
+Trust these sources before an organization’s social media supporters who may live in other states or countries.

 Vetting the receiving shelters/agencies appropriately